AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 Both SharePoint and GitHub are used in this project as development tools.
 SharePoint is used to collaborate tasks together.
 The primary purpose of using Github is to organise, and archive finalised documentations.
 Besides, it is being the repository for this project.

 ### Repository Guide
 The repository for this project is divided into six components.
 Click [here](https://github.com/JessYJY/insectfarming.github.io) can direct you to project repository.
+- Project initiation
+  * In this section, it includes project scope, stakeholder analysis, requirement analysis, function analysis and risk assessment.
+- Project Schedule and resources
+  * This section includes the project milestone, work breakdown structure and resources.
 - Meeting
   * This section includes all the important points discussed in each meeting, including weekly group meetings, client meetings, and any other external meetings.
  - Audit documents